Boeing’s Shanahan faces new tests at Pentagon post

 Richard Aboulafia, an aviation analyst at the Teal Group in Fairfax, Virginia, said Shanahan and another manager he brought in from Boeing’s military business, Scott Fancher, “had to rip up the lines of communication and the work packages and start again,” Aboulafia said.
 Shanahan also assigned teams of engineers to bring troubled suppliers up to speed.
 More delays ensued, and the overruns created a huge hole in Boeing’s finances.
 “But universally, Shanahan and Fancher are credited with saving the 787,” Aboulafia said.

-Shanahan was later put in charge of all commercial airplane programs, and was elevated last year to Boeing’s top leadership council, overseeing suppliers and production facilities for the whole company.
+Shanahan was later put in charge of all commercial- airplane programs, and was elevated last year to Boeing’s top leadership council, overseeing suppliers and production facilities for the whole company.

 With the CEO job at Boeing going to Dennis Muilenburg, by the time Trump’s aides and Mattis began to consider him for the deputy secretary job, it was clear that Shanahan had gone “as far as he was going at Boeing,” Aboulafia said.